awesomeeng/zephjs/docs/API.md

 an image, audio clip, or video, with some element within the components internal content.

-In order for asset() to assoicate you must provide both the CSS Query Selector you want to associate to, and a url or filename to the external asset you want associated.
+In order for asset() to associate you must provide both the CSS Query Selector you want to associate to, and a url or filename to the external asset you want associated.

 The association is done by converting the asset into its base64 encoded binary data and making it part of a data: url.
 This url is then associated with the appropriate `src` attribute on the selected elements.
 (The associating attribute can be changed with the `target` option.)

 asset() is really powerful for bundling purposes as the